 What Are Bladder Stones?

-The most common type of bladder stones found in dogs are struvite bladder stones.
-These stones have a mineral composure of magnesium ammonium phosphate and hexahydrate, known as struvite.
-They form when an infection is present.
-The other common type of stone is calcium oxalate bladder stones.
-These form when mineral levels in the urine are higher than usual.
+The other common type of bladder stones are calcium oxalate stones.
+Calcium oxalate bladder stones form when mineral levels in the urine are higher than usual.
+They are also referred to as urinary stones.
 Struvite and calcium oxalate make up most stones, but you may also find dogs with urate, xanthine, and cystine bladder stones.

 All dogs can be affected by this condition, but some smaller breeds, like Shih Tzus, Miniature Schnauzers, Bichon Frises, Lhasa Apsos, and Yorkshire Terriers, are more likely to get bladder stones.